Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Independent Notions of Symmetry

-\citet{CRVWSym} showed that fully symmetric $2$-strategy games have at least one pure strategy Nash equilibrium.
+Cheng et al. \cite{CRVWSym} showed that fully symmetric $2$-strategy games have at least one pure strategy Nash equilibrium.
 They also noted that Rock, Paper, Scissors is an example of a fully symmetric $2$-player $3$-strategy game with no pure strategy Nash equilibria, and indirectly that Matching Pennies is an example of a non-standard symmetric $2$-player $2$-strategy game which has no pure strategy Nash equilibria.
 The reader may like to verify that Example \ref{stdsymeg} is a standard symmetric $2$-strategy game with no pure strategy Nash equilibria.

 Note Example \ref{egntransstandnonfull} is the only parameterised $n$-transitively non-fully standard symmetric $3$-player $2$-strategy game up to isomorphism.
 Furthermore note there are pure strategy Nash equilibria for each choice of parameters.
-The author has been unable to show whether the result from \citet{CRVWSym} weakens to $n$-transitively standard symmetric $2$-strategy games. \end{example}
+The author has been unable to show whether the result from Cheng et al. \cite{CRVWSym} weakens to $n$-transitively standard symmetric $2$-strategy games.

 \begin{example} Two only-transitive non-standard symmetric $4$-player games.

 Since there does not exist any profile where the payoffs are equal and $\langle{G}\rangle$ is transitive, $\Gamma(G)$ is non-standard symmetric.
 Now for the strategy profile $(a,c,e,g)$ we have payoffs $(\alpha, \beta, \gamma, \delta)$.
 If $\Gamma(G)$ had an automorphism using $(23)$ then there would be a strategy profile $s \in A$ with payoffs $(\alpha, \gamma, \beta, \delta)$.
 Since no such profile exists $\Gamma(G)$ is only-transitive.